larytet/MyPerfectThings/korean-bbq.md

-**BBQ Features**:

-  - Rectangular shape for easy cleaning in dishwashers.
+**Grill Specifications**:

+  - Stackable design, similar to Korean BBQ grills.
-  - Slightly smaller than the Weber's Go-Anywhere Charcoal Grill.
+  - Dimensions: 20% smaller in width and length compared to the Weber's Go-Anywhere Charcoal Grill, but a bit taller in height.
-  - Thermo-isolated lid and sides.
-  - Features a water basin at the bottom.
+  - Optional basin for water or wood chips.
-  - Includes a wood palette for safely placing the grill on a table
+  - Includes a wood palette for safely placing the grill on a table.
+  - Grill stack composition:
+    - Bottom basin with adjustable vent holes around the perimeter.
+    - Net for coals.
-  - Pocket for smoking wood chips.
+    - Basin for water/wood chips.
+    - Net for food.
+    - Thermo-isolated lid with adjustable vent holes.